 Sleep

 Young people need the right quality as well as quantity of sleep.
-Without this it can affect their ability to learn and it can adversely affect mental health.
-It’s therefore advisable to end screen time 60-90 mins before they go to sleep as it can delay them getting to sleep.
+Without this, it can affect their ability to learn and it can adversely affect mental health.
+It’s therefore advisable to end screen time 60-90 minutes before they go to sleep as it can delay them getting to sleep.
 Young people need deep REM sleep to benefit memory, mood and learning.
 The blue light in devices adversely affects this important part of our sleep routine.

 Physical movement

-The third one is physical movement which creates positive neuro-transmitters such as serotonin – and we also know that physical activity is crucial for wiring the brain to learn.
+The third one is physical movement which creates positive neurotransmitters such as serotonin – and we also know that physical activity is crucial for wiring the brain to learn.

 3. Boredom